 Campbell Hall is a community of inquiry that inspires its students, faculty, staff, administrators, and parents to explore the world with open hearts and curious minds.

 At each grade level, Campbell Hall students are challenged academically and personally to learn and grow.
 Our program is designed to teach students the knowledge, skills, and attitudes that will best prepare them for success in a global society.
 We believe students learn best in an environment that challenges them to reach beyond what they know to solve problems using the skills they have learned.

-The elementary school core curriculum provides young learners with a carefully planned, sequential, and integrated course of study.
-It consists of language arts, math, science, and social studies.
-Our approaches to teaching often deviate from traditional forms of instruction.
+The elementary school core curriculum provides young learners with a carefully planned, sequential, and integrated course of study consisting of language arts, math, science, and social studies.
 Classrooms are rich with student-centered, cross-curricular, inquiry-based problem solving activities designed to enable students to explore their own potential, as well as learn and grow in a challenging yet supportive environment.
 Learn more by visiting our curriculum page.

 Campbell Hall recognizes that in order to educate students both intellectually and emotionally, the school must explore those areas of learning which stimulate the processes of self-discovery.
 The Experiential Education program, which begins in grade 4, nurtures values of cooperative learning, individual and group responsibility, and security in a natural environment.

 TRIPS BY GRADE

 Grade 4: Sacramento and Coloma Outdoor Discovery School Grade 5: Astrocamp Grade 6: Pali Institute

 Student Council initiates an experience in self-government beginning with elected 4th and 5th grade representatives and culminating with 6th grade students in leadership roles.
 The Student Council provides opportunities for students to develop leadership and communication skills, to personally invest themselves in programs in the elementary school, and to serve in their school and local community.